-THE OFFERING Common stock offered by us 6,818,181 shares Common stock offered by the selling stockholders 5,658,512 shares Total common stock to be outstanding after this offering 104,079,498 shares Option to purchase additional shares of common stock from us 1,022,727 shares Option to purchase additional shares of common stock from the selling stockholders 848,776 shares Indication of Interest One or more funds affiliated with Dragoneer Investment Group, LLC have indicated an interest in purchasing shares of common stock with an aggregate purchase price of up to \$32.0 million in this offering at the initial public offering price.
+Indication of Interest

+One or more funds affiliated with Dragoneer Investment Group, LLC have indicated an interest in purchasing shares of common stock with an aggregate purchase price of up to \$32.0 million in this offering at the initial public offering price.
 Because this indication of interest is not a binding agreement or commitment to purchase, one or more funds affiliated with Dragoneer Investment Group, LLC could determine to purchase more, less, or no shares in this offering or the underwriters could determine to sell more, less, or no shares to one or more funds affiliated with Dragoneer Investment Group, LLC.
 The underwriters will receive the same discount on any of our shares of common stock purchased by one or more funds affiliated with Dragoneer Investment Group, LLC as they will from any other shares of common stock sold to the public in this offering.

-Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$89.1 million, or approximately \$103.4 million if the underwriters exercise their option to purchase additional shares in full, based upon the initial public offering price of \$15.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of proceeds

+We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$76.4 million, or approximately \$88.8 million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.

 We primarily intend to use the net proceeds that we receive from this offering for working capital and other general corporate purposes.
 We also intend to use a portion of the net proceeds we receive from this offering to repay approximately \$10.0 million of indebtedness under our loan and security agreement with Silicon Valley Bank, or our Loan Agreement.
 We may also use a portion of the proceeds for the acquisition of, or investment in, technologies, solutions, or businesses that complement our business.
 However, we do not have agreements or commitments for any acquisitions or investments outside the ordinary course of business at this time.
 See the section titled "Use of Proceeds" for additional information.